shariahoque01/ctp_web/index.md

 # Welcome to Sharia Hoque Page
 ## Hello I am Sharia

-I am majoring in statistics and quantitative modeling and am a junior in Baruch College.
-Currently I am working on a entrepreneur intern in Js Tax Corp.
+I am majoring in statistics and quantitative modeling and am a senior in Baruch College.
+Currently I am a member of Baruch Data Science & Analytics Society.
+I am working on a entrepreneur intern in Js Tax Corp.

-Past: I used to be a member of the undergraduate student government(USG) and actuarial science society in baruch.
-I used to work in Dollar Tree, was a tutor of a high school student, and was interned in Hospital for special surgery and a project .
-I was a member of the Career Readiness Program, which was under a breakthrough tech organization.
-In this program, I created technical projects to help a certain community.
-I am also a member of Cuny Startups, where I am launching my business ideas.
+My relevant experience includes working as a Data Analytics intern at Baruch College where I learned analyzing data by using statistical techniques and assisted Baruch College Starr different employees in order to complete different projects.
+In addition, I was also a Data Analytics intern at RegAlytics, where I acquired data from primary or secondary data sources and maintained databases which helped to deliver the data in a customizable and easy-to-use format to help companies stay on top of compliance issues.

+I was also a participant of Cuny Startups where I was develping a bussiness idea to launch my startups.
+I have taken additional micro-credentials in Data Analytics at Laguardia Community College.

 ### Markdown